hindermath/hindermath/README.md

 # 👤 Thorsten Hindermann – Personal Dashboard

+## 🌟 Introduction
+Hi, I'm **Thorsten Hindermann** – a tech enthusiast, retro computing fan, and music creator.
+I love combining modern programming with vintage hardware, exploring aviation history, and producing music under the name **HTMAN (How To Make A Noise)**.
+This README is a snapshot of my passions and tools I use across coding, gaming, photography, and music production.

+---
 ## Personal
 - **Name:** Thorsten Hindermann (addressed as Thorsten, informal)
 - **Favorite color:** Blue